-They also provide information and advice on specific tree-related issues.
-There is an increasing focus on maintaining a safe relationship between the trees, their immediate environment and the general public.
+You'll also provide information and advice on specific tree-related issues and may be involved in maintaining a safe relationship between the trees, their immediate environment and the general public.

 Types of arboriculturist

-Arboriculturists usually specialise in a particular area of work, such as:
+Arboriculturists usually specialise in an area of work, such as:

 - tree climbing and maintenance

 - parks and gardens

 Arboriculturists who do only hands-on tree and shrub maintenance may be called arborists.